NZYPT 2026

-Finished on 21st March with St. Cuthbert’s College Year 12 Team taking out top honours.
+NZYPT 2026 concluded on 21st March with St. Cuthbert’s College Year 12 Team taking out top honours.

 Participation in the Tournament reinforces NCEA level 3 achievement standard 91521.
-I

 The problems can be used as material for science clubs and examination projects so long as their IYPT origin is acknowledged/referenced.
 These are both ways to extend research time for students and avoids the time pressures of doing everything in term one.